de-vo-id/RDSC/README.md

 ___________________________________________________
 Running on Windows:

+-Extract zip to a folder

 -Run "run-windows.bat"
 ___________________________________________________
 Running on MacOS:

+-Extract zip to a folder

-Open Terminal
+-Open Terminal

-Type "cd [FILE DIRECTORY]" and press Enter
+-Type "cd [FILE DIRECTORY]" and press Enter

-Type "python3 script.py" and press Enter
+-Type "python3 script.py" and press Enter
 ___________________________________________________
 Release log: